GeoscienceAustralia/dea-notebooks/Beginners_guide/README.rst

     - The "Datasets" directory in the repository, where you can explore DEA products in depth.
     - The "Frequently used code" directory, which contains a recipe book of common techniques and methods for analysing DEA data.
     - The "Real-world examples" directory, which provides more complex workflows and analysis case studies.

-Open Data Cube workshop participants follow the guided tutorial below:

 .. toctree::
    :maxdepth: 2
    :caption: Guided Tutorial

    Guided_tutorial.ipynb

+Open Data Cube workshop participants follow the guided tutorial above.

 Citing DEA Notebooks